Rob And Chyna Season 1 Episode 2 TV Recap, Clips

 Rob’s fiancé is facing some insecurities of her own.
 A tabloid story has appeared where a doctor that doesn’t know Chyna has talked about her “butt collapsing.”
 She tries to get the doctor on the phone.
 She’s upset that people don’t talk about her hard work.
 They talk about her dancing in a club in Miami but not that she moved there to go to college.
 She wants credit for her accomplishments.
 The negativity gets her down.
 “It’s not cool,” she says.

-Scott Disick, life coach, has enlisted the help of super trainer Don, workout star of Keeping Up With The Kardashians and Khloé and Kourtney’s Snapchat accounts.
+Scott Disick, life coach, has enlisted the help of super trainer Don, workout star of KUWTK and Khloé and Kourtney’s Snapchat accounts.
 Don and Scott arrive to whip Rob into shape.
 Don says Scott looks like a push-up and pull-up kind of guy.
 “I’m more of a trading stocks kind of guy,” Scott answers.

 Seriously, Scott is the engine that propels this episode.